-Additionally, the University of Liverpool hosts the Centre of Genome Research (CGR) and is critically underpinning the capability of COG-UK.
+Additionally, the University of Liverpool hosts the Centre for Genomic Research (CGR) and is critically underpinning the capability of COG-UK.
 APHA has full sequencing and variant analyses capability on site.
 This knowledge and associated training will be shared within the network.

 Other resources of interest include the ISARIC-4C COVID-19 biobank at the University of Liverpool, and standardised reagents at the National Institute for Biological Standards and Control (NIBSC).

 Back to: Faculty of Health and Life Sciences